collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Pull Request Review Process

-When you go to the pull request in the browser, there will a set of instructions for reviewing the pull request locally (on your own computer).
+When you go to the pull request in the browser, there will a set of command line instructions for reviewing the pull request locally (on your own computer).
 The set of instructions will be slightly different depending on whether the pull request was submitted via "Fork and Pull" Model (remote branch) or "Shared Repository" Model.

 <!--
-Code Review Command Line Instructions
+(whether organization branch or fork branch)
-* Different depending on how pull request was submitted (whether organization branch or fork branch) -->
+-->

 I actually want to show you a slightly different way to do it that I think is easier to understand.